PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 ![memory address from variable](/Assets/memory_address_from_variable.png)

 # Getting Input using Scanf
-We can get input much like Python by using C's `scanf` function.
+We can get input much like Python's builtin `input` function by using C's `scanf` function.

 Make a new repl.
 Select the C programming language.
 Name the repl "input".

-Make a new C file using touch using the shell.
+Make a new C file using touch in the shell.

 (command)
 ```
 touch input.c
 ```

-Now open it and write the following code.
+Now open "input.c" file using the files window in Replit and write the following code.

 ```c
 #include <stdio.h>